LaunchCodeEducation/intro-to-programming-csharp/src/chapters/terminal/exercises.rst

 #. ``pwd`` to check your location.

 #.
-There, make a file called 'my_first_file.txt' with
+There, make a file called "my_first_file.txt" with
    ``touch my_first_file.txt``.

 #.
 Open the file and write yourself a message!